We offer a variety of food service programs to students throughout the school day. See below for information on all of our programs.

 Participating pre-K programs offer students nutritious breakfast, lunch and afterschool meals each day.
 Meal service is a way for learning and social interaction by serving meals 'family style' to Pre-K programs.

-The Living for the Young Family through Education (LYFE) program offers student parents and their children child care, academic guidance, and social advocacy.
+The Infant - Toddler program offers student parents and their children child care, academic guidance, and social advocacy.
 The program also provides infants, toddlers, and their student parent’s healthy, age-specific menus.
 The menus align with the New York State Child and Adult Care Food Program Guidelines.
-For more information, and a list of locations, visit the LYFE website.

 Halal food options are available at every school.